Capacity-Controlled Global Attention for Graph Transformers: Main Results

+All experiments run on a single NVIDIA A100 80GB GPU (PyTorch 2.1, PyTorch Geometric 2.4, Hydra 1.3), with an AMD EPYC 7413 (24-core) host.
+We set explicit seeds for PyTorch, NumPy, and Python's \texttt{random}, and enable \texttt{torch.use\_deterministic\_algorithms(True)} where the underlying CUDA kernels support it.
+Table~\ref{tab:compute} reports mean training time (5 seeds) and peak GPU memory.
+The SigGate overhead stays under $3\%$ in every case and is independent of dataset scale, matching the per-layer FLOPs analysis of Section~\ref{sec:method}: each gate is one $d\times d_k$ matrix multiply plus a pointwise sigmoid and Hadamard product per head, negligible against the $O(n^2 d)$ attention cost.

-\subsection{Main Results}
+\section{Main Results}

-\subsubsection{ZINC}
+\subsection{ZINC}

-Table~\ref{tab:zinc} presents results on ZINC under the 500K parameter budget. \siggate{} achieves $0.059 \pm 0.002$ MAE, matching GRIT~\cite{ma2023grit} and substantially outperforming the GraphGPS baseline ($0.070 \pm 0.004$), a 15.7\% relative improvement within the same 500K parameter budget.
-The improvement is statistically significant ($p < 0.001$, paired $t$-test over 5 seeds).
+Table~\ref{tab:zinc} reports ZINC under the $500$K parameter budget. \siggate{} reaches $0.059\pm0.002$ MAE, matching the prior best GRIT~\cite{ma2023grit} and improving on the GraphGPS baseline ($0.070\pm0.004$) by $15.7\%$ relative within the same budget.
+The gap over GraphGPS is significant at $p<0.001$ (paired $t$-test, $5$ seeds).
+We do not claim to surpass GRIT here; the two are statistically indistinguishable, and we state this explicitly rather than rounding the comparison in our favour.

-\subsubsection{OGB Molecular Benchmarks}
+\subsection{OGB Molecular Benchmarks}